vitoriacalil/Metis_Project2_Games/README.md

 # Metis Project 2 - Predicting Video Games Sale

+Hello everyone!

+For this project, my objective was to predict video games sales using linear regression models.
+To develop this project, I had to scrape the data from the internet.

+Why predicting video games sales?
+This is important for video games retailers and video game distribution companies, cause they have to make sure that they will have the right game on the stock.
+(And I love video games, so I was thrilled to develop a project about it)

 Below is a list with explanation of all files in this repo.
+Note: this is for my own acknowledgment.

-## 1st file:
+## scraping_games (dir):
 *sgames.py*
-Scrapy spider used to scrap data from vgchartz.com
+Scrapy spider used to scrape data from vgchartz.com

 ## 2nd file:
 *DataAcqui.ipynb*